harivenu/mini-rag/README.md

 - Adjust `top_k` in the query to control how many relevant results are returned.
 - You can expand the ingestion step with more documents to build up your knowledge base.

-***

-Would you like me to also add an **example JSON response** to the README so users can see the expected query output format?